Updates

 • Environmental concerns due to increasing vehicle density.

-Evidence and Data: India's Position in the Global Market
+India's Position in the Global Automobile Market: Evidence and Data

 According to industry sources, India’s auto market is valued at approximately ₹22 lakh crore.
 While this reflects a significant achievement, comparative data showcases key areas for improvement in both innovation and global competitiveness.
 Below is a comparative analysis of the automotive sectors in leading economies.